isaacs/blog.izs.me/src/posts/2012/06/on-es-6-modules/index.md

 <p>Clearly, the problems with the current state of JavaScript modules
 cannot be solved with zero changes to the language.
 Some cannot be changed without adding syntax.
 However, every change carries with it a cost.
-Therefor, it seems like the ideal approach is to try to find the minimum possible change that will address the issues &ndash; and, we ought to be ruthless on which bits of functionality don&rsquo;t make the cut to be worth the risk.
+Therefore, it seems like the ideal approach is to try to find the minimum possible change that will address the issues &ndash; and, we ought to be ruthless on which bits of functionality don&rsquo;t make the cut to be worth the risk.
 If we can get away with a much smaller fix by refusing